 WWOOF UK holds a list of organic farms, gardens and smallholdings, all offering food and accommodation in exchange for practical help on their land.
 WWOOF is an exchange – you volunteer your help in exchange for food, accommodation and an opportunity to learn about organic agriculture.
-As a WWOOFer, you can expect to work about 5-6 hours per day 5 days a week, or a combination of hours/days to suit your host and yourself not totalling more than 30 hours per week.
+As a WWOOFer, you can expect to help out for a reasonable number of hours - between 25 and 30 hours in a week is suggested.
 In order to volunteer on WWOOF host farms in the UK you must become a member of WWOOF UK.
 Membership lasts for 1 year from the date you join.

 The host farms are available for preview (minus contact details) here

 Full contact details of the hosts are only available to members of WWOOF UK.
 Once your WWOOF UK application has been processed you will be able to view full contact details of all hosts, either in the printed book (book membership) or the members' section of the website (online membership).